mhx83/kanbas-react-web-app/README.md

 ### Deployment
 This project is configured to be deployed on platforms such as Netlify or Render.
 Follow the respective documentation to connect your GitHub repository and deploy the application.

-Branching Strategy
-Each assignment is submitted in its own branch:
-a1: Assignment 1
-a2: Assignment 2
-a3: Assignment 3
-a4: Assignment 4
-a5: Assignment 5